-“Kizette, you sit for your mother because some day she will be very famous and you will be in a museum,” her grandmother would tell her.
+“Kizette, you sit for your mother because some day she will be very famous and you will be in a museum,” her grandmother told her.
 Maria Krystyna Łempicka, little Kizette, only saw her mother a few weeks a year, and when she did, it was often to sit for portraits.
 And sure enough, Grandmother was right.

 While Tamara traveled to show work in Milan, France and Poland, dating a string of counts, marquises, and poets along the way, Kizette was in boarding school or staying with her grandmother.
-Most of Tamara’s friends didn't know she had a child, and during her rare visits home she would claim Kizette was her younger sister.
+Most of Tamara’s friends didn't know she had a child, and during her rare visits home she claimed Kizette was her younger sister.

 Tamara’s brief visits were intense for Kizette.
 Her mother was a domineering figure, in later years Kizette described her saying “she was strict with others but she was also strict with herself.
 One was not allowed to be tired, one was not allowed to put off for tomorrow.”
-Days were packed with strident walks, memory quizzes, and of course, sitting for portraits, which was agonizing for the young girl but absolutely non-negotiable.
+Days were packed with strident walks, memory quizzes, and sitting for portraits, which was agonizing for the young girl but absolutely non-negotiable.
 It was a hard-edged relationship, but Kizette adapted.
 “She had her life, and I had mine ...
 I thought that was how everyone lived.”

 Kizette in Pink was painted in 1926, when Kizette was ten years old.
 It’s just over life size, and perfectly exemplifies Tamara’s signature style.
 Aggressive diagonal composition, figure filling the frame, a titling futurist city in the background and a foreground reduced to abstraction.
 Tamara’s figures always recline on concrete slabs—pedestals to support the sculpted architecture of the body.

-Reed Enger, "Kizette in Pink," in Obelisk Art History, Published August 04, 2021; last modified August 05, 2021, http://arthistoryproject.com/artists/tamara-de-lempicka/kizette-in-pink/.
+Reed Enger, "Kizette in Pink," in Obelisk Art History, Published August 04, 2021; last modified November 06, 2022, http://www.arthistoryproject.com/artists/tamara-de-lempicka/kizette-in-pink/.